richardziegler/richardziegler/README.md

 👨‍💻  Software Engineer working at [Bayer](https://www.bayer.com).

-🤔  Always curious about gamedev, would love to dig into Rust or C++ some day.
+🤔  Always curious about game dev, would love to dig into Rust or C++ some day.

 🎮  Ask me about Dota 2 or JRPGs.